01 ISSUE VIII

 Irish pop star Bob Geldof gained fame and notoriety for fronting the Band Aid campaign.
 The campaign song, “Do They Know It's Christmas?” was called out for being overtly racist, and for all the money raised, the campaign failed to make any structural improvements to the famine conditions in Ethiopia.
 However, it did help advance Geldof’s figure in the West as a “philanthropic” figure who masterminded “the most powerful song in rock and roll history”.
 To date, the song has had four new versions, including during the Ebola outbreak. #KONY2012 was rightly criticized for oversimplifying the Ugandan Civil War.
 In the end, it had little effect in the region, and Joseph Kony is still free.

 These discursive representations of Africa perpetuate existing power relations through the mechanism of exploitation, othering, and by putting a band-aid over the open veins of a continent bled dry by colonialism.
 Walter Rodney explained: “The process of accumulation in the capitalist metropoles required the underdevelopment of the greater portion of the globe.”
 The film briefly describes how damaging the IMF was to the new African economies after decolonization, further setting them back.
-If Africa needed saving from anything, it was not from itself, but from the exploits of the West.
+If Africa needed saving from anything, it was not from itself, but from the West's exploits.
 Still, Bono and Geldof get to pat themselves on the back and sleep better at night.

 Xavier Moyssén Álvarez is a PhD student in sociology at the New School for Social Research.
 His work focuses on the intersection of violence, state theory, and media.
 He is from Mexico.